whatsondoc/vmss-jumpbox/README.md

 EXAMPLE:       $ scp -r vmss-jumpbox/scripts/ useradmin@10.11.12.13:/home/useradmin

 You will be prompted to verify authenticity of the remote host the first time you try to connect.
-You may need to add executable permissions to the files (can be done by: $ chmod +x vmss-jumpbox/scripts/*)
+You may need to add executable permissions to the files (can be done by: $ chmod -R +x vmss-jumpbox/scripts/*)

 Details of these configuration scripts are as follows: